 El-Kassaby covers the Middle East, North Africa, Eastern Europe, and Central Asia where she brings visibility to WFP’s work while highlighting the issues facing civilians in emergencies.
 Flexibility and the ability to work well as part of a team are two key qualities for working in an emergency context, she said.

-WFP is currently looking for professionals with experience in security, procurement, and communications.
-The deadline for applications for these positions is April 26.
-New vacancies for the FIT Pool will be announced by functional area throughout 2018, including vacancies in program policy and administration to be launched in April, and announcements for vulnerability analysis mapping, nutrition, and finance roles to follow in June with more to follow.
+WFP is currently looking for professionals with experience in programming, administration, and nutrition.
+The deadlines for applications vary depending on position throughout June.
+New vacancies for the FIT Pool will be announced by functional area throughout 2018, including finance, human resources, monitoring and evaluation and announcements for vulnerability analysis mapping, and monitoring and evaluation and vulnerability analysis mapping roles to follow in September with more to be released.

 Candidates with a relevant advanced degree, fluency in English, knowledge of another official United Nations language, and availability for global deployment are encouraged to apply or sign up for an alert.